yisroelgugenheim/auto-memory/README.md

 Experience the game here https://auto-memory.netlify.app

 # How to Play
-- Start the game by clicking on the "Load Car" button.
+- Start the game by clicking on the "load car" button.
 - Enter your answer for the prompted car detail.
 - Hit 'Enter' to submit and see if you were right!